 Late Arriving Tax Forms

 If you are a part of a business partnership, a shareholder of an S corporation, or the beneficiary of a trust or estate you will be receiving a Schedule K-1.
-These have an issue due date of March 15th but the entity can apply for an automatic extension, pushing their due date back to September 16th.
-Because these forms can not be generated until the business or trust has filed their own tax return, they are often not issued until after the April tax return due date.
+These have an issue due date of March 15th, but the entity can apply for an automatic extension, pushing their due date back to September 15th.
+Because these forms cannot be generated until the business or trust has filed their own tax return, they are often not issued until after the April tax return due date.
 Check with the business, trustee, or executor to find out when it can be expected and contact us if you will need to file an extension.

 Certain 1099 Forms

 If you are expecting a 1099-B from selling investments this year, a 1099-S for a real estate sale, or a 1099-MISC for attorney’s fees, these can be issued as late as February 15th.

 If you made any contributions or rollovers to an IRA you should be receiving Form 5498.
 Because you can contribute to your IRA for the 2019 tax year up until the 2019 filing deadline, this form can be issued as late as May 31st.
 This deadline also applies to Form 5498-SA HSA or MSA Information.
 If you made contributions to a Coverdell Education Savings Account, you could be waiting until April 30th for Form 5498-ESA.